MCP servers

 team:member resolves its ownmcp:declaration, not the caller's.

-The .swirls file carries the slot name, label, and description.
-It never carries a server URL, a token, or a tool list.
-Bindings live in Swirls Cloud, per project, keyed by slot name.
-Two projects can bind different servers to the same slot name.
+The .swirls file carries the slot name, optional label and description, the required url:, and the required auth:.
+It never carries a token, an OAuth grant, or a tool list.
+Credentials live in Swirls Cloud, per project, keyed by slot name.

 - Deploy with

 git pushorswirls deploy.
-Eachmcpblock appears as a slot on the project's MCP servers page. - On that page, bind the slot to a remote MCP server URL and a bearer credential.
-By default the token is sent as
+Eachmcpblock appears as a slot on the project's MCP servers page.
+The dashboard shows the server URL and auth mode from the deployment (read-only). - On that page, Bind a static slot (token optional for public servers; by default the token is sent as

 Runtime tool discovery

-On the first agent turn of a session, the platform connects to each bound slot, lists its tools, and merges them into the agent's tool set.
+On the first agent turn of a session, the platform connects to each ready slot (bound static or connected interactive) that has an effective URL, lists its tools, and merges them into the agent's tool set.
 Every tool the server exposes becomes callable.

 Tool naming